donseba/go-importmap/README.md

 # go-importmap

-ImportMap is a powerful Go package designed to simplify the management of JavaScript library dependencies for modern web applications.
-It facilitates the fetching, caching, and generation of import maps, allowing for seamless integration of JavaScript and CSS libraries directly into your projects.
-By abstracting the complexity of handling external library dependencies, ImportMap enables developers to focus on building feature-rich web applications without worrying about the underlying details of dependency management.
+go-importmap is a lightweight Go package for managing JavaScript and CSS dependencies.
+It fetches, caches, and generates import maps from popular CDNs, letting you focus on building your web applications.

+## Supported Providers
+ - **cdnjs**: Fetches library packages from the cdnjs CDN.
+ - **jsdelivr**: Fetches library packages from the jsDelivr CDN.
+ - **unpkg**: Fetches library packages from the unpkg CDN.
+ - **skypack**: Fetches library packages from the skypack CDN.
+ - **esm**: Fetches library packages from the esm.sh CDN.
+ - **Raw**: Fetches files from a custom URL.

-Features
+## Features

- - **Flexible Provider Interface**: Easily extendable to support different sources for fetching library packages, with a default implementation for cdnjs.
+ - **Flexible Provider Interface**: Easily extendable to support multiple CDNs.
- - **Automatic Caching**: Libraries are fetched and cached locally to improve load times and reduce external requests.
+ - **Automatic Caching**: Downloads and caches library files to boost performance.
- - **Import Map Generation**: Automatically generates import maps for included JavaScript and CSS files, adhering to the latest web standards.
+ - **Import Map Generation**: Automatically produces standards-compliant import maps.
- - **Customizable Directories**: Configurable cache and assets directories to fit the structure of your project.
+ - **Customizable Directories**: Configure cache and asset directories to suit your project.
- - **Shim Management**: Supports the inclusion of ES module shims for backward compatibility with non-module browsers.
- - **Dynamic Package Management**: Add individual or multiple library packages with optional versioning and dependency requirements.

-## Getting Started
+ - **Raw Imports**:Directly specify a URL to bypass the default provider.

-### Installation
+## Installation

-To use ImportMap in your Go project, install it as a module:
+Install via Go modules:

 ```bash
 go get github.com/donseba/go-importmap
 ```
-###  Usage Example
+###  Quick Example

 Here's a quick example to get you started with ImportMap: